segmentio/segment-docs/src/connections/destinations/catalog/movable-ink/index.md

 ## Track
 If you haven't had a chance to review our spec, please take a look to understand what the [Track method](https://segment.com/docs/spec/track/) does.

-When you send a `track` event with one of Segment’s sources, Movable Ink will normalize them into the same events that Movable Ink’s API would normally receive.
+When you send a `track` event with one of Segment's sources, Movable Ink will normalize them into the same events that Movable Ink's API would normally receive.
 They will then be available to target against in behavioral marketing campaign content as well as being available in **Custom Apps** and **Behavioral Apps**.

 Track events that are sent to Movable Ink will be attributed to the user identifier provided by any `identify` call.
 This user identifier may be an email or another unique identifier if one exists for that user.